IaaS For Public Sector

 What are the main benefits of IaaS for the public sector?

-IaaS offers scalability, cost efficiency, and enhanced security, making it ideal for the dynamic needs of the public sector.
+IaaS offers scalability, cost savings, enhanced security, and rapid deployment, making it ideal for the public sector's dynamic needs.

 How does IaaS compare to other cloud models?

-Unlike SaaS and PaaS, IaaS provides the foundational infrastructure, offering greater flexibility and control.
+Unlike SaaS and PaaS, IaaS provides the most control over infrastructure, making it suitable for organizations with specific customization and compliance needs.

 What industries benefit most from IaaS?